CBD Extraction Methods: What are the Best and Safest?

 4. Steam Distillation

-In the steam distillation CBD extraction method, plant material is place in a distillation tank.
+In the steam distillation CBD extraction method, plant material is placed in a distillation tank.
 Water is boiled in a separate tank to produce steam.
 The steam is passed through the plant material which separates the CBD oils from the hemp plant matter.

-The water vapor and essential oil rises to the top of the distillation tank.
+The water vapor and essential oil rise to the top of the distillation tank.
 The vaporized oil is then transferred to a condenser.
 In the condenser, the steam is condensed back into water and oil.
 The last step is distilling the oil and water to extract the CBD.